 BIG5 Dubrovnik – Orga

-You have good, warm weather in Dubrovnik from April to October.
+The best travel time for Dubrovnik is April to October where you’ll have good, warm weather.
 However, it can get very hot in July & August.

 Visa: Check here, whether you need a visa for Croatia with your passport